CitizenLabDotCo/citizenlab/docs/README.md

 ### Fixed

+- Notifications layout on IE11
+- Errors due to loading the page during a deployment

+## 2019-03-11

+### Fixed

 - Similar ideas is now fast enough to enable in production
 - NLP insights will no longer keep on loading when creating a new clusgtering graph
 - The comment count on project cards now correctly updates on deleted comments